dirkwhoffmann/vAmiga/Documentation/References/Configuration/Compatibility.md

 - **Collision detection**

   vAmiga allows to disable the collision checking circuity, which is part of Denise.
-By default, collision checking is disabled because it is expensive to emulate in software and is only needed by a few titles (e.g. Archon and Rotor).

-  vAmiga allows to disable the collision checking circuity which is part of Denise.
-By default, collision checking is disabled because it is expensive to emulate and only needed by a very few titles such as Archon or Rotor.
+By default, collision checking is disabled because it is expensive to emulate in software and is only needed by a few titles such as Archon or Rotor.

 ### Keyboard